F. AGENCY ACCOUNTS

 In order to make payments, students should turn in a study abroad program payment slip with their payment to the office of cashiering.
 Once your agency account is set up, contact the office of international affairs and we will send you these payment slips to distribute to your students.
 Be sure to fill out the "Program" and "Program Account" lines on the form before distributing them to your students.

-G. PRICING YOUR Program
+H. PRICING YOUR PROGRAM

 It is important to keep in mind that revenues collected must cover all program expenses for the group.
 Remember there are now funds provided by the provost's office to help defray the costs of bringing a second faculty or staff member on the program (see section K).
 Because of changing exchange rates, and unexpected occurrences, it is recommended that you build in a price buffer.
 It is easier to issue refunds than to raise the price of a program later on.
 Use the currency converter to get a feel for the current exchange rate.
 Also note that there is a refund policy that allows you to establish a nonrefundable deposit.
 It also explains the consequences associated with a student dropping out of a program.

-H. PREPARING FOR YOUR TRIP
+I. PREPARING FOR YOUR PROGRAM

 It is required that faculty leaders submit required documents to the Office of International Affairs by the deadlines listed in the faculty leader checklist (below).
 It is also required that you register your student group with the Department of State before departure (see the STEP program).